Yawal: Temples

 It has a fort said to have belonged to the Sansthanik Raje Nimbalkar.
 Gavali Wadaa has a 9–10 km long wall.

 Yawal Taluka(Tehsil)

-Yawal is a city with tehsil headquarter in Jalgaon district of Maharashtra state in india.
+Yawal is a city with tehsil headquarter in Jalgaon district of Maharashtra state in India.
 In Yawal taluka there is 91 villages and 2 towns(Yawal & Faizpur).

-According to india census 2011, population of yawal taluka was 2,72,242.
+According to Indian census of 2011, population of Yawal taluka was 2,72,242.
 In which, 23.3% people lives in Urban areas and 76.7% lives in the Rural areas.